-This page defines the terms that appear throughout the Styra documentation suite.
+This page defines the terms that appear throughout Styra documentation.

-A Certificate Authority (CA), also sometimes referred to as a certification authority, is a company or organization that acts to validate the identities of entities (such as websites, email addresses, companies, or individual persons) and bind them to cryptographic keys through the issuance of electronic documents known as digital certificates.
+A Certificate Authority (CA), sometimes called a certification authority, is a company or organization that validates entities’ identities (such as websites, email addresses, companies, or individual persons).
+The CA binds the identities of entities to cryptographic keys through the issuance of electronic documents known as digital certificates.

-The Cloud Native Computing Foundation (CNCF) hosts critical components of the global technology infrastructure.
-CNCF brings together the world’s top developers, end users, and vendors and runs the largest open source developer conferences.
+The Cloud-Native Computing Foundation (CNCF) hosts critical components of the global technology infrastructure.
+CNCF brings together the world’s top developers, end-users, and vendors and runs the most significant open-source developer conferences.
 CNCF is part of the nonprofit Linux Foundation.

 Continuous Integration and Continuous Delivery (CI/CD)

-The Continuous integration (CI) and continuous delivery (CD) embodies a culture, set of operating principles, and collection of practices that enable application development teams to deliver code changes more frequently and reliably.
+Continuous Integration (CI) and Continuous Delivery (CD) embody a culture, set of operating principles, and practices that enable application development teams to deliver code changes more frequently and reliably.

 Declarative Authorization Service (DAS)

-The Styra Declarative Authorization Service (DAS) is built on top of the open-source project Open Policy Agent (OPA) and provides a single pane of glass for authorization and policy across the cloud-native ecosystem of software systems.
+Styra Declarative Authorization Service (DAS) is built on the open-source project Open Policy Agent (OPA).
+It provides a single pane of glass for authorization and policy across the cloud-native ecosystem of software systems.

 Domain Name System (DNS)

 The Domain Name System (DNS) is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
-It associates various information with domain names assigned to each of the participating entities.
+It associates various information with domain names assigned to each participating entity.

 Identity and Access Management (IAM)

-An Identity and Access Management (IAM) refers to the policies and tools used by IT departments to ensure that people and entities have the appropriate level of access to the organization’s technical resources.
+Identity and Access Management (IAM) refers to the policies and tools used by IT departments to ensure that people and entities have access to the organization’s technical resources.

 JSON Web Token (JWT)

-A JSON Web Token (JWT) is an internet standard for creating JSON-based access tokens that assert some number of claims.
-The tokens are signed either using a private secret or a public or private key.
+A JSON Web Token (JWT) is an internet standard for creating JSON-based access tokens that assert several claims.
+The tokens are signed using a private secret or a public or private key.

 Lightweight Directory Access Protocol (LDAP)